-Accounts receivable are recorded at the invoice amount, net of an allowance for doubtful accounts.
-The allowance for doubtful accounts reflects accounts receivable balances that are believed to be uncollectible.
-In estimating the allowance for doubtful accounts, we consider: (1) our historical experience with collections and write-offs; (2) the credit quality of our Customers and any recent or anticipated changes thereto; and (3) the outstanding balances and past due amounts from our Customers.
+Accounts receivable are recorded at the invoice amount, net of an allowance for credit losses.
+The allowance for credit losses reflects accounts receivable balances that are believed to be uncollectible.
+In estimating the allowance for credit losses, we consider: (1) our historical experience with collections and write-offs; (2) the credit quality of our Customers and any recent or anticipated changes thereto; (3) the outstanding balances and past due amounts from our Customers; and (4) reasonable and supportable forecast of economic conditions expected to exist throughout the contractual term of the receivable.

-We offered extended payment terms to our Customers in connection with our product launches of SUSTOL and CINVANTI in October 2016 and January 2018, respectively, in anticipation of the timing in reimbursement by government and commercial payers.
-Effective January 2018, we shortened payment terms to certain of our SUSTOL Customers.
-As of March 31, 2019, extended payment terms given to our Customers were evaluated in accordance with GAAP and did not impact the collectability of accounts receivables.
+We offered extended payment terms to our Customers in connection with our product launches of CINVANTI and ZYNRELEF in January 2018 and July 2021, respectively.
+In addition, we offered extended payment terms to our Customers in January 2021 when we reinstated the promotion and contracting of SUSTOL.
+These extended payment terms were offered in anticipation of the timing of reimbursement by government and commercial payers.
+Effective January 2019, we shortened payment terms to our CINVANTI Customers.
+As of March 31, 2022, extended payment terms given to our Customers were evaluated in accordance with GAAP and did not impact the collectability of accounts receivables.
+As of March 31, 2022, extended payment terms given to our Customers were evaluated in accordance with GAAP and did not impact the collectability of accounts receivables.